 - list of internship sites you are applying to

-Each reference writer only needs to complete the SRF once; you will designate your letter writers in the AAPI online portal (early October).
+Each reference writer only needs to complete one letter – they will be able to “re-use” an uploaded letter.
+You will designate your letter writers in the AAPI online portal (date TBD).
 The writers will receive instructions on how to upload it directly to the AAPI online portal.
-Additionally, while the reference writer does not have to individually address the Standard Reference Form to each internship site, you should provide a list of internship sites you are applying to so they have a sense of your aspirations.
+Additionally, while the reference writer does not have to individually address their letter to each internship site, you should provide a list of internship sites you are applying to so they have a sense of your aspirations.
 Provide a deadline that is at least 7-10 days before your first deadline.

 Q: How many reference letter writers should I have?